florentine-ai/mcp/README.md

 | `LLM_SERVICE` | Specifies the LLM provider to use.         | `openai`,`google`,`anthropic` or `deepseek` |
 | `LLM_KEY`     | Your API key for the provided LLM service. | A valid API key string                      |

-> [!NOTE]
-> If you provide a `LLM_KEY` inside the env variables of the MCP server config, it will override any key stored in your account.
+> **Note:** If you provide a `LLM_KEY` inside the env variables of the MCP server config, it will override any key stored in your account.

 ## Integration Modes